 Have you gotten the sense that some guys are just wayyyy too entitled?
-Like maybe a certain someone who shut down the US government on purpose?

 People talk about “toxic” masculinity, and it’s a term meant to cover a lot of ground.